WGBH-MLA/AAPB2/app/views/exhibits/hiv-aids-and-public-broadcasting/8-national-programs.md

 ## Main

-*Frontline*'s 1986 program “AIDS: A National Inquiry,” examined in the previous section of this exhibit, was one of the first of many approaches to the epidemic produced for national distribution.
+*Frontline*'s 1986 program “AIDS: A National Inquiry,” examined in [a previous section of this exhibit](/exhibits/hiv-aids-and-public-broadcasting/3-1986-1988-the-aids-special-program), was one of the first of many approaches to the epidemic produced for national distribution.
 While some of these materials are not available in the AAPB Online Reading Room, many can be accessed on-site at the Library of Congress and at GBH, and others are available online elsewhere.
+Listings for episodes of The AIDS Quarterly and The Health Quarterly can be found in the exhibit section [1989-1994: Into “the Second Decade”](/exhibits/hiv-aids-and-public-broadcasting/4-1989-1994-into-the-second-decade).

-Three nationally distributed public radio series in the AAPB collection have broadcast more than thirty programs on HIV/AIDS: In Black America from KUT Radio in Austin, Texas; the Spanish-language public radio series *Línea Abierta*, broadcast on the Radio Bilingüe network; and *Outcasting*, syndicated on Pacifica and PRX.
+Four nationally distributed public and local community radio series in the AAPB collection have broadcast more than fifty programs on HIV/AIDS: *In Black America* from KUT Radio in Austin, Texas; the Spanish-language public radio series *Línea Abierta*, broadcast on the Radio Bilingüe network; *This Way Out*, an internationally distributed weekly LGBTQ radio program; and *Outcasting*, syndicated on Pacifica and PRX.

 ### Television